kaldi-asr/kaldi/egs/rm/README.txt

       techniques including global and speaker-specific transforms.
       See a parallel setup in ../wsj/s1

-  s2: This setup is experiment with pure hybrid system with
+  s2: This setup is experiments with pure hybrid system.
-      monophone targets (either transitions or PDFs).

-  s3: This setup is pure hybrid system with CD-PDF targets.